Theodore Branas: Origins and early career

 Theodore was the son of general and protosebastos Alexios Branas and of Anna Komnene Vatatzina.
 He was probably born in Adrianople, where his family held hereditary lands.
 He was a descendant of the imperial dynasty of the Komnenoi through both his parents, and was a great-nephew of Manuel I Komnenos.
 His father, who defeated the Siculo-Norman invasion of Byzantium at the Battle of Demetritzes, was killed in 1187 when leading a rebellion against Isaac II Angelos.
 In 1193, according to the chronicler Alberic of Trois-Fontaines, Theodore became the lover of the dowager empress Anna, then aged 22.
 She was the daughter of King Louis VII of France by his third wife Adèle of Champagne, and the sister of Philip II of France.
 She had originally come to Constantinople to be married to Alexios II Komnenos, but Alexios was murdered by his co-emperor and regent Andronikos I Komnenos in 1183.
 She was then married to Andronikos, and was again widowed on his violent death in 1185.
 Though of French birth, Anna became thoroughly Byzantine in culture and Greek in language; she insisted on employing an interpreter when talking to a party of crusaders, claiming to have completely forgotten the French language.

 Theodore fought with limited success under Isaac II Angelos.
 As the commander of the Alan mercenaries, he was the only Byzantine leader to resist the German crusaders in a clash at Prousenos near Philippopolis in 1189.
 Together with John Petraliphas, Michael Kantakouzenos and others, he was involved in the successful plot to replace Isaac with his brother Alexios III Angelos in 1195.
-He fought against various enemies under Alexios III, and was appointed doux of the thema of Adrianople and Didymoteichon (provincial governor).
+He fought against various enemies under Alexios III, and was appointed doux (provincial governor) of the theme of Adrianople and Didymoteichon.
 He was prominent in the initial defence of Constantinople against the Fourth Crusade, in 1202–1203.